-How to Remineralize Teeth: A Dentist Explains
+How to Remineralize Teeth?

 To remineralize your teeth, it's essential to adopt a comprehensive oral routine including brushing your teeth regularly with remineralizing toothpaste and improve your lifestyle and habits, such as limiting eating starchy foods combined with reducing exposure to cigarettes and alcohol.